karatelabs/karate-todo/README.md

 mvn test -Dtest=LocalRunner
 ```

+To stop, just kill the process or stop the Java process from the IDE.

 # Architecture
-An earlier version of this application and the explanation can be found here: https://github.com/ptrthomas/karate-todomvc
+An old version of this application and the explanation can be found here: https://github.com/ptrthomas/karate-todomvc

 The version here is using Bootstrap for the theme.
 Some more work is needed for the UI.

+Note that you can edit the HTML files and refresh the UI to see changes without re-starting the server.